 Call now to talk with a treatment specialist about your recovery options.

-Am I Abusing Valium If I Self-Medicate?
+Am I Abusing the Valium Drug If I Self-Medicate?

 As an example: even though Valium can treat anxiety, this doesn’t mean you should use it on your own in an attempt to remedy this concern.
 This holds true whether you’re taking your own prescription in a way other than the doctor prescribed, or if you’re taking someone else’s.

-Self-medicating your conditions against or without a doctor’s medical directive is abuse.
+Self-medicating your conditions against or without a doctor’s medical directive is use.
 Any time you feel as if a medical condition needs treatment, or if your medication isn’t working in the way that it should, you should promptly seek medical help.

 Without this medical guidance and accountability, you’re playing with fire.
 By altering the dosage of your medication (the amount and frequency of use) you’re opening yourself up to an increased danger of physical dependence, and subsequently, addiction.